Egyptian vulture: Threats and conservation

 In Italy, the number of breeding pairs declined from 30 in 1970 to 9 in the 1990s.
 Nearly all breeding failures were due to human activities.
 In Spain, which holds about 50% of the European population suggested causes of decline include poisoning by accumulation of lead, pesticides (especially due to large-scale use in the control of Schistocerca gregaria locust swarms), and electrocution.
 Windfarms may also pose a threat.
 Poorly designed power transmission lines in east Africa electrocute many wintering vultures.
 A shortage of carrion resulting from new rules for disposal of dead animals following the outbreak of Bovine Spongiform Encephalitis in parts of Europe during 2000 may have also had an effect on some populations.
 In Armenia direct persecution for trophy and for local illegal trade of animals as pets has been recorded.

 The population of Egyptian vultures in the Canary Islands has been isolated from those in Europe and Africa for a significant period of time leading to genetic differentiation.
 The vulture population there declined by 30% in the ten years between 1987 and 1998.
 The Canarian Egyptian vulture was historically common, occurring on the islands of La Gomera, Tenerife, Gran Canaria, Fuerteventura, and Lanzarote.
 It is now restricted to Fuerteventura and Lanzarote, the two easternmost islands.
 The total population in 2000 was estimated at 130 individuals, including 25–30 breeding pairs.
 Island birds also appear to accumulate significant amounts of lead from scavenging on hunted animal carcasses.
 The long-term effect of this poison at a sub-lethal level is not known, though it is known to alter the mineralization of their bones.

 In order to provide safe and uncontaminated food for nesting birds, attempts have been made to create "vulture restaurants" where carcasses are made available.
 However, these interventions may also encourage other opportunist predators and scavengers to concentrate at the site and pose a threat to vultures nesting in the vicinity.

 Since 2012, conservation efforts have been implemented to protect Egyptian vultures along breeding grounds, migration routes and wintering areas of the eastern European population; these measures include monitoring, nest guarding, supplementary feeding, insulating hazardous electric power lines and removing poison baits and carcasses with trained dogs.
 Adult annual survival and juvenile monthly survival appear to have increased, leading to a notable rise in population growth.

 In Iran, a community-based project was launched in 2023 on Qeshm Island with the aim to reduce threats to the small breeding population of Egyptian vultures through awareness campaigns, installation of bird-friendly electric poles, and engaging fishers and local stakeholders in conservation efforts.

 In culture

-The Bible makes a reference to the Egyptian vulture under the Hebrew name of rachamah/racham which has been translated into English as "gier-eagle".
+The Hebrew Bible makes a reference to the Egyptian vulture under the Hebrew name of rachamah/racham which has been translated into English as "gier-eagle".